0xC0000054/sc4-custom-budget-departments/README.md

 * Windows 10 or later
 * [Microsoft Visual C++ 2022 x86 Redistribute](https://aka.ms/vs/17/release/vc_redist.x86.exe)

-The plugin may work on Windows 7 or later, but I do not have the ability to test that.
+The plugin may work on Windows 7, but I do not have the ability to test that.

 ## Installation